 Heart failure is most common in persons with certain risk factors, especially coronary heart disease, cigarette smoking, hypertension, overweight, and diabetes.
-The most common causes of HF are myocardial infarction and hypertension.
+The most common causes of HF are ischaemic heart disease (like myocardial infarction) and hypertension.

 This is a more comprehensive list of conditions which can cause heart failure:

 - Atrial fibrillation

 - Bundle branch block